 Even when the music stops, we still have an awareness of this beat in our brain, until it fades.
 This is our internal sense of time at work.

 Phrasing is loosely defined … roughly, a phrase is made up from the first pitch after silence, until the last pitch before silence (ignoring very short silences).
 In the example above, the phrase has four pitches, lasts for four beats and is followed by four beats of silence, all of which then repeats.
 A phrase may last for several beats (four, eight, twelve and so on)

 With phrasing, the rhythm is critical.
 If a phrase is repeated, with different words, say, we recognise this similarity.
 If the rhythm at the end of the phrase is altered slightly, we still recognise it.
 It the pitches are changed slightly, we still recognise it.
 Pop tunes rely on this … and this is what makes us sing along.
 Songs are made up various sections, each with its own set of phrases, often different from other sections in the song.

-Finally, when music is written down, the duration of each pitch is indicated by different symbols, given different names, such as whole beat, half beat, quarter beat, and several others.
+Finally, when music is written down, the duration of each pitch is indicated by different symbols, given different names, such as whole note, half note, quarter note, and several others.
+Typically, the quarter note has the same duration as the beat.
 The pitch is indicated by placing the rhythm symbol on different horizontal lines.
 I recommend you learn to read rhythm, even if you cannot read pitch, as this can turn up with some guitar tab … it’s either that, or listen to the song that has been tabbed.
 However, we can get a long way without reading written music, if we use technology. emuso/Practice Suite has a tool called RhythmX that lets you study rhythm visually and aurally, in great detail, and practice rhythmic concepts, without needing to read notation.

 Next time we’ll quick look at the meaning of scale, key, harmony and chord.